Fit as a Mama Bear

 Woman in black shirt and brights pants in a bentover position with a purple strength band around her feet doing a psoterior chain exercise.

-Developing your glutes is crucial for busy moms (here are the benefits of glute training).
+Developing your glutes is crucial for busy moms (here are the glute exercise beenfits).

 Our glutes support our pelvic floor in pregnancy and postpartum.
-Similarly, they help us pick up and carry babes more easily and with less injury.
-And every version of the deadlift helps with some sort of muscle growth in the glutes.
-Learn more about training glutes to help you get strong.
+Similarly, they help us pick up and carry babes more easilyand with less injury.
+And every version of the deadlift helps with some sort of muscle growth, learn how to grow glutes.

 You pick things up all day long.
 Literally.
 If your toddler is anything like mine she constantly wants "uppa mama uppa".